matdombrock/moonforge/README.md

 This project also includes [`mflib.lua`](lua_include/mflib.lua) which contains wrapper functions around the core API which make it easier to work with.

 The `mflib.lua` library is written in pure Lua, so anything it does can be done manually.
 Users are encouraged to write their own wrapper libraries (for fun).

+### Recording
+MoonForge has built-in support for recording to WAV format.
+When a track is ended with the `exit()` API call a recording of your audio will be saved to your current directory.

+The default max recording length is 240 seconds.
+When this limit is reached, the current recording will be written and a new one will start automatically.